Cephalus (son of Deione/Deioneus): Amphitryon's campaign

 In a separate episode that is simply an aition explaining the name of Cephallenia and reinforcing its cultural connections with Athens, Cephalus helped Amphitryon of Mycenae in a war against the Taphians and Teleboans.
 He was awarded with the island of Samos, which thereafter came to be known as Cephallenia.
 The people who lived on Cephallenia and nearby islands came to be known as Cephallenians.

 Cephalus eventually married again, choosing a daughter of Minyas to be his wife.
-This woman (named Clymene, according to some sources) bore him a son named Arcesius.
+This woman (named Clymene, according to some sources) had a son with him named Arcesius.
 In another version, Cephalus consulted an oracle, and the oracle told him that if he wished to have a son, he should mate with the first female being he saw.
 Cephalus then encountered a she-bear, and mated with the animal.
-She then transformed into a human woman and bore him Arcesius.
+She then transformed into a human woman and gave birth to Arcesius.
 Arcesius succeeded Cephalus as ruler of his Cephallenian realm.
 This Arcesius was sometimes said to be the grandfather of Odysseus.
 In another version he had four sons after which four cities were named: Same, Crane, Pali, Pronnoi.
 These are the cities who later became the four city-states of Cephallenia.
-Nevertheless, Cephalus never forgave himself over the death of Procris, and he committed suicide by leaping from Cape Leucas into the sea.
+Nevertheless, Cephalus never forgave himself over the death of Procris, and he committed suicide by leaping from Cape Leucas into the sea (in another version, he leapt out of love for Pterelas, the king of the Taphians who was killed in the war in which he participated and whose kingdom he received as a reward).

 In literature

 The legend of Cephalus and Procris figures twice in Ovid: in the third book of Ars Amatoria and in the seventh book of the Metamorphoses.
 It is retold in Cephalus and Procris; Narcissus, a 1595 poem by Thomas Edwards.
-It is echoed in Shakespeare's Midsummer Night's Dream (Act V, scene i), where Pyramus and Thisbe refer to "Shafalus" and "Procrus."
-While Milton's "the Attic boy" in Il Penseroso is also a reference to Cephalus.
+It is echoed in Shakespeare's A Midsummer Night's Dream (Act V, scene i), where Pyramus and Thisbe refer to "Shafalus" and "Procrus", while Milton's "the Attic boy" in Il Penseroso is also a reference to Cephalus.

 Operatic treatments include Caccini's Il rapimento di Cefalo (c.
-1600), André Grétry's Céphale et Procris (1773), and Ernst Krenek's Cefalo e Procri (1934), as well as works by Hidalgo (1660), Elisabeth Jacquet de la Guerre (1694), and Johann Philipp Krieger (1690).
+1600), André Grétry's Céphale et Procris (1773), and Ernst Krenek's Cefalo e Procri (1934), as well as works by Hidalgo (1660), Élisabeth Jacquet de La Guerre (1694), and Johann Philipp Krieger (1690).